lukemurraynz/lukemurraynz.github.io/blog/2022-03-16-azure-optimisation-engine.md

 During deployment, you'll be asked several questions.
 It would be best if you planned for the following:

-- Whether you're going to reuse an existing Log Analytics Workspace or create a new one. **IMPORTANT**: you should ideally reuse a workspace where you have VMs onboarded and already sending performance metrics _(`Perf` table)_; otherwise, you will not fully leverage the augmented right-size recommendations capability.
+- Whether you're going to reuse an existing Log Analytics Workspace or create a new one. **IMPORTANT**: you should ideally reuse a workspace where you have VMs onboarded and already sending performance metrics _(`Perf` table)_; otherwise, you will not fully use the augmented right-size recommendations capability.
 If this is not possible/desired for some reason, you can still manage to use multiple workspaces _(see_ [_Configuring Log Analytics workspaces_](https://github.com/helderpinto/AzureOptimizationEngine/blob/master/docs/configuring-workspaces.md)_)_.
 - An Azure subscription to deploy the solution _(if you're reusing a Log Analytics workspace, you must deploy into the same subscription the workspace is in)._
 - A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 - Azure region